kevinzakka/form2fit/docs/paper_code.md

 ## Paper Code

 The different architectural components of Form2Fit reside in various subfolders inside the `code` directory.
-This does not include code for commanding the UR5 robot or the self-supervised data collection process.
+This does not include code for controlling the UR5e robot or the self-supervised data collection process.

 <p align="center">
 <img src="../assets/method.png" width=100% alt="Drawing">